Data Advances Decarbonisation in Connected Transportation: Geotab's Sustainability Report Reveals Progress, Recognises Challenges Ahead

 This underscores the importance of further collaboration with supply chain partners and manufacturers to achieve comprehensive tracking, from raw materials to end-of-life, and greater use of data insights will also help provide more transparency and understanding in addressing challenges.

-"We are proud of the accomplishments we've made so far, but we know there is much further to go if we want to fulfil our journey to net zero, particularly in addressing Scope 3 emissions.
-We'll be accelerating our pace to tackle Scope 3 targets, and tapping into the power of data, to realise our and our customers' ambitions," added Cawse.
+"We are proud of the accomplishments we've made so far, but we know there is much further to go if we want to fulfill our journey to net zero, particularly in addressing Scope 3 emissions.
+We'll be accelerating our pace to tackle Scope 3 targets, and tapping into the power of data, to realise our ambitions and the ambitions of our customers," added Cawse.

 About the Geotab 2023 Sustainability and Impact Report